 “Yeah." she said.

 “But if you think about it, it’s kind of like how Ijneg and I can both sense breathing patterns.
+And how you can feel the moon’s effect on water.
 So in that regard, it’s not too crazy to believe.”
 Zero added.

 “Oh yeah, you’re right.
 I guess we all have special abilities.”
 Seren said with a smile.